buikema/buikema.github.io/makeup-by-fifi/Feedback Notes and Checklist.markdown

 - [ ] Navigation system for the portfolio Weddings/ Events/ Collaborations
 - [ ] Add body copy for events section
 - [ ] Header copy for home page photos
-- [ ] Find social icons with thin lines
+- [x] Find social icons with thin lines
-- [ ] change nav menu button to plain text
+- [x] change nav menu button to plain text
+- [x] add role =“navigation” to nav menu
+- [ ] change spacing for nav menu
 - [ ] update styles to avoid classes (use nth child special selector)
+- [ ] add a readme.md to home directory of project
+- [ ] ? instagram section on portfolio
+- [ ] add typeface for footer to links section
+- [ ] shrink font-size for <p>

 ## Body Copy
 Hello Beautiful